Pope Formosus: Papacy

+Photian Schism

-Shortly after his election, Formosus was asked to intervene in the Patriarchate of Constantinople, where Photius I had been ejected and Stephen I, the son of Emperor Basil I, had taken the office.
-Formosus refused to reinstate those who had been ordained by Photius, as his predecessor, Stephen V, had nullified all of Photius's ordinations.
-However, the Eastern bishops determined to recognize Photius's ordinations nonetheless.
-Formosus also immediately immersed himself in the dispute between Odo of Paris and Charles the Simple for the French throne.
+Shortly after his election, Formosus was asked to intervene in the Patriarchate of Constantinople, where Photios I had been ejected and Stephen I, the son of Emperor Basil I, had taken the office.
+Popes had taken on more secular authority in Rome during the Ninth Century due to a decline of Roman urban administration.
+Formosus refused to reinstate those who had been ordained by Photios, as his predecessor, Stephen V, had nullified all of Photios's ordinations.
+However, the Eastern bishops determined to recognize Photios's ordinations nonetheless.

+Formosus simultaneously involved himself in the dispute between Odo of Paris and Charles the Simple for the French throne.
 Siding with Charles, Formosus zealously exhorted Odo to cede the throne to Charles, to no avail.

-In 888 CE, Charles “The Fat” died without an heir, just three years before Formosus became the Pope.
-Almost a century after Charlemagne had been crowned emperor, the last son of the legitimate Carolingian line of succession had fallen.
-Seeing an opportunity to seize more power, Guy III, the marquis of Spoleto, drew up key support from other wealthy aristocrats and summoned an army to meet Berengar, a prominent descendant of Charlemagne through a female line of succession, at the Battle of Trebbia in 889.
-Guy defeated Berengar and seized “the iron crown of the regnum Italiae [Kingdom of Italy]” for himself.
-Now the King of Italy, Guy turned his gaze unto Rome.
+Guy III of Spoleto

 Formosus later involved himself in another conflict, in which Arnulf of Carinthia, the King of Germany, was marching through Tuscany on his way to Rome, and was met with the forces of Guy III of Spoleto, now the Roman Emperor, at the gates of Ivrea.
 Arnulf took the city after a siege, which began a feud between the two powerful figures.
-Formosus had trouble maintaining the goodwill of Guy, which caused him to become deeply distrustful of Guy and begin to look for support against him.
+Formosus had trouble building a relationship with Guy, which caused him to become deeply distrustful of Guy and begin to look for support against him.
+This act went against those of the previous popes, when the papacy's rule was dependent on their relationship with, and the image of, the emperor.
 To bolster his position, Guy forced Formosus to crown his son Lambert as co-emperor in April 892.
 Stephen V and Formosus became the first two popes to crown a non-Carolingian man Emperor of Rome in almost a century, presenting the title to Guy III, the marquis of Spoleto, and later to his son, Lambert.
 The following year, however, Formosus persuaded Arnulf of Carinthia to advance to Rome and liberate Italy from Guy's control, as the faction of “Spoletans” aligned themselves with Agiltrude, Guy’s wife.
 In 894, Arnulf's army occupied all the country north of the Po River.
 Guy died in December, leaving his son Lambert in the care of his mother, Agiltrude, who was an opponent of the Carolingians.
 In autumn 895, Arnulf undertook his second Italian campaign, progressing to Rome by February and seizing the city from Agiltrude by force on 21 February.
 The following day, Formosus crowned Arnulf as emperor in St. Peter's Basilica.
+Formosus successfully protected his position in the papacy by orchestrating Arnulf's invasion.
 The new emperor moved against Spoleto but was struck with paralysis on the way and was unable to continue the campaign.